valkey-io/valkey-rfc/Triggers.md

 ### Can't the same be done with modules?
 Modules have the ability to build logic placed on top of keyspace events.
 However Modules provide a much more restrictive form of logic which is much harder to implement and dynamically replace.
-By building this new logic inside the redis function library users will have a much more simple way to create stored procedures which are persistent, managed and replicated.
+By building this new logic inside the Valkey function library users will have a much simpler way to create stored procedures which are persistent, managed and replicated.

 ## Design and Specification